pytype

 A Binding associates a Variable with a value at a particular Node.
 In the example above, the Variable for x is bound to the value 5 at Node 2 (Binding(5, Node 2)) and to "a" at Node 4 (Binding("a", Node 4)).
 Meanwhile, y has only a single binding: Binding(6, Node 3).
 The Bindings that a Variable is connected to represent the possible values for that Variable.

 Building up the CFG in this way allows pytype to perform type checking.
 When pytype reaches Node 5 (z = x.upper() + str(y)), it queries the CFG to find what x may be.
-Depending on the value of some_val, x could an int or a str.
+Depending on the value of some_val, x could be an int or a str.
 Since int doesn’t have a method called upper, pytype reports an attribute-error, even though str does have an upper method.

-However, pytype is limited in what it knows.
+However, pytype sometimes chooses a more lenient approach.
 Looking at the example again, we know that y won’t be defined if some_val is False, which would make str(y) fail.
 But pytype can’t know for sure if some_val will evaluate to True or False.
-Since there’s a path through the CFG where y is defined (y = 6 if some_val == True), pytype won’t report an error for str(y).
+With --strict-undefined-checks turned off, pytype won’t report an error for str(y), since there’s a path through the CFG where y is defined (y = 6 if some_val == True).
 If we change the condition to if False, so that pytype knows unambiguously that only the code under else: will be executed, then pytype will report a name-error on str(y) because there is no path through the CFG where y is defined.

 Code Components